Breast reductions are life-changing procedures to reduce the size and laxity of large breasts.

 During a breast reduction procedure, an anchor incision is made around the nipple, down and under the breast which allows for volume reduction, reshaping, nipple/areola reduction and lift all in one operation.

 Effectively fat, glandular tissue and skin are removed resulting in smaller, fuller and shapelier breasts.
+Realistically a reduction won't give the 'upper pole' look of an implant but still provides a more lifted and rounded shape than the patient had before.

 Not only does this procedure help proportion a woman’s body, but it also allows for a woman to proceed with daily activities and exercise they previously found difficult.